pkErbynn/advanced-css-and-sass/README.md

     - using 'scaleY' and multi properties to create a creative hover effect
     - how & why to use the `currentColorCSS` var
     - using flex alignment techiques: `flex-direction`, `justify-content` and `align-items`
+5. hotel content
+    - creating an infinit animation
+    - `margin: auto` with flexbox
+    - flexbox properties for positioning and alignment

 ## Useful resource links
 * bennettfeely.com/clippy
 * linea.io